Apbh/Train-Schedule/README.md

 # Train-Schedule

-In this application, users can input train information to a new row.
+In this application, users can input train information to a new row and delete an existing row.
 New inputs will be visible and added to the already existing table.
-Users will get information like current time, next train arrival and minutes to train arrival.
+Users will get information like current time, next train arrival time and minutes left to the next train.

 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 Local Installation